fangdreth/MBAACC-Extended-Training-Mode/README.md

 First, save states must be enabled from the EXTENDED SETTINGS menu.
 After that, a save state can be created anywhere (even while paused) by pressing F1 on your controller.
 From that point, pressing F2 will restore that save state.
 You can clear your save states by either holding up and pressing F1, or going into the EXTENDED SETTINGS menu and selecting CLEAR SAVE STATES.

 Three save slots available.

-# Planned Features
-Roughly in order of priority, but not in order they will be implemented.
-+ Fuzzy Overhead Practice
-+ Fuzzy Overhead Practice
-+ Fuzzy Overhead Practice
-+ Logging
-+ Dummy action out of shield
-+ Multiple reversal patterns
-+ Option for dummy to repeat a move over and over
-+ Air Reversals
-+ Configurable Aoko Repeat Magic
-+ P1 follows training mode configuration for P2 when F1 is held
-+ Character stats on CSS, such as backdash data, wakeup timings, health, and more
-+ Control seed for RNG elements
-+ Fix training-mode glitch that allows blocking 1f early out of ground tech
-+ Permanent HEAT/BLOOD HEAT mode
-+ Re-add VIEW SCREEN somewhere else
-+ Dummy 1AD, 1A~D

-# Known Issues
-+ Left and right in EXTENDED SETTINGS feels sticky sometimes
-+ Random crashes
-	+ Most commonly seen when changing characters' X locations
-+ Some of the enemy reversals are the wrong moves.
-PLEASE LET ME KNOW IF YOU FIND ONE.
-+ ALL GUARD COMBO setting does not behave correctly with Ex Guard
-+ Heat reversal on hisui and kohaku
-+ Random 1f slow reversals
-+ Some situations like wallbounce prevent bursting

 # FAQ